BYU-CS-260/react-router/README.md

 ```
 The ```<Outlet>``` renders the current route selected.
 So when you select the ```Blogs``` Link, the ```blogs``` route will render the ```<Blogs />``` tag.
 ```<Link>``` is used like an ```<a>``` tag.
 Anytime we link to an internal path, we will use ```<Link>``` instead of ```<a href="">```.
 The "Layout route" is a shared component that inserts a navigation menu into all pages.
+Notice that all of the other routes are inside of the opening and closing ```Layout``` tags.
 * pages/Home.js
 ```
 const Home = () => {